ananace/dotnet-WifiAutologin/README.md

 #     - hook: 'nmcli conn up id "My VPN"'
 #       unless: 'nmcli conn show --active | grep vpn'
 #   data:
+#
 #     - 'echo "[$(date)] Retrieved data for $NETWORK" >> /tmp/data.log'
 #
-#     # Hooks can use if/unless to decide whether to run or not, both hook as well as if/unless are shell executed
+#     # Hooks can use if/unless to decide whether to run or not
 #     # Break can be set to mark that no other hooks should run if this one succeeds
 #     - hook: 'notify-send -i network-wireless-hotspot -u low -a wifi-autologin "Unlimited data available"'
 #       if: 'test $DATA_INFINITE -eq 1'